 21100.
-Human Development/Research Designs in Social Science. (=CHDV 20100) This course exposes students to a variety of examples of well-designed social research addressing questions of great interest and importance.
+Human Development/Research Design in the Social Sciences. (=CHDV 20100) This course exposes students to a variety of examples of well-designed social research addressing questions of great interest and importance.
 One goal is to clarify what it means to do "interesting" research.
 A second goal is to appreciate the features of good research design.
 A third goal is to examine the variety of research methodologies in the social sciences, including ethnography, clinical case interviewing, survey research, experimental studies of cognition and social behavior, behavior observations, longitudinal research, and model building.
 The general emphasis is on what might be called the aesthetics of well-designed research.
-Spring.
+M. Keels.
+Winter.